marick/ecto_test_data_builder/USE.md

 <img src="/pics/reservation_schema.png" width="400px"/>

+The test data builder for that repo is in LINKY.

 ## The prepopulated database

 When it comes to automated tests, I generally avoid prepopulating test databases, preferring to have each test or group of tests be completely responsible for setup.
 That's partly for reasons of test
 clarity: it's hard for someone coming to a test to know what to assume about existing state.
-It's partly for maintainability: Adding something to the default state can break existing tests in mysterious ways.
+It's partly for maintainability: adding something to the default state can break existing tests in mysterious ways.

-For this app, every test can assume the existence of two species (cows and horses) and two *procedure frequencies* (once per week and "unlimited").
+For this app, every test can assume the existence of two species (cows and horses) and two *procedure frequencies* ("once per week" and "unlimited").
 Procedure frequencies limit how often a particular animal can be used to demonstrate a particular procedure.
 (This is for reasons of animal welfare.)